1996 Blinn Buccaneers football team

 The 1996 Blinn Buccaneers football team was an American football team that represented Blinn College of Brenham, Texas, as a member of the Southwest Junior College Football Conference (SWJCFC) during the 1996 junior college football season.
 In their fourth and final year under head coach Willie Fritz, the Buccaneers compiled a 12–0 record (6–0 in conference games), defeated in the Mineral Water Bowl, and won the NJCAA National Football Championship.
-The Buccaneers also with the 1995 national championship and were the first program to win back to back NJCAA National Football Championships.
+The Buccaneers also won the 1995 national championship and were the first program to win back to back NJCAA National Football Championships.